ZeusLN/zeus-docs/docs/lsp/channel-differences.md

 # I'd like to extend the lifetime of my channel.
 How do I do that?

 As of ZEUS v0.10.0, you can extend the lifetime of a channel by going to the single channel view and pressing the `Extend channel lease` button.
+Learn [more about the service here](/lsp/services/lsps7).